 Imo Karinto: Japanese Candied Sweet Potato Snack

-So the majority of Karinto snacks are inexpensive and can be bought everywhere in Japan, but there also exist expensive luxurious Karinto that are produced by old-established Wagashi shops.
+Therefore, the majority of Karinto snacks are inexpensive and can be bought everywhere in Japan.

 Imo Karinto (芋かりんとう)

-In modern times, Karinto comes in various variants and what I bought this time is made with sweet potatoes or “Satsuma Imo (さつまいも)”, not from wheat flour.
+In modern times, Karinto is also available in various variants, and what I bought this time is made with sweet potatoes or “Satsuma Imo (さつまいも)”, not from wheat flour.

-- Sweet potato shreds (5 mm wide, 250 g) are rinsed with water and the wetness is removed with some paper
+- Sweet potato shreds (5 mm wide, 250 g) are rinsed with water, and the wetness is removed with a paper towel.

-- The potato shreds are deep-fried in a frying pan with plenty of oil for about 15 minutes, over medium heat, until crispy
+- The potato shreds are deep-fried until crispy over medium heat in a frying pan with plenty of oil for about 15 minutes.

-- Let them cool down on some sheet and enjoy!
+- Let the potatoes cool down on a cooking sheet, and enjoy!

 Ingredients and Nutrition Facts

-Lastly, here are the ingredient list and nutrition facts of the Imo Karinto (Kenpi) I have now.
-According to that, made only with Satsumaimo sweet potato, vegetable oil, and sugar, a bag of the Imo Karinto (100 g) has 487 kcal.
+Lastly, here are the specific ingredients and nutrition facts of the Imo Karinto (Kenpi) I have now.